 What are Engagement and Experience services?

-Engagement and experience services provide the necessary interaction points and services for customers, suppliers, and partners to interact with the enterprise, whether in physical or a digital form.
+Engagement and experience services provide the necessary interaction points and services for customers, suppliers, and partners to interact with the enterprise, whether in physical or digital form.

 Additionally, these are a collection of multi-use technologies and services that work together to ensure a successful engagement with the customer, supplier, and partner.